 \subsection{Initial conditions}

 A cHE stratification obtained using the numerical integration routine is approximately in equilibrium.
-Therefore, there will be remnant disturbances when a simulation uses the cHE stratification as the initial condition.
-More importantly, according to our assumption, there must be drift velocities between fluids, which are related to the total pressure gradient in the model.
-To evaluate these effects, we simulate disturbances developing in initially quiet stratifications, without imposing any external dynamic driving force.
-Specifically, we construct a cHE stratification using the Model C7 temperature distribution, yet including only\footnote{The Model C7 provides discrete data points.
+Therefore, there could be remnant disturbances when a simulation uses the cHE stratification as the initial condition.
+More importantly, according to our assumption, there must be drift velocities between fluids.
+To evaluate these effects, we simulated disturbances developing in initially quiet stratifications, without imposing any external dynamic driving force.
+Specifically, we constructed a cHE stratification using the model C7 temperature distribution, yet including only\footnote{The model C7 provides discrete data points.
 Therefore, the temperature distribution is interpolated using the \texttt{interp1d} function from the \texttt{NumPy} library \citep{harris2020array} with the \texttt{quadratic} interpolation method.
-While errors still exist, using the \texttt{linear} method would have caused more significant errors in drift velocities and, eventually, in the total velocity.
-The error in the interpolated temperature distribution is not observable by the naked eye, but it affects the sound speed and pressure gradient.} 2.2 to 3.2 Mm and hydrogen and helium (no He$^{2+}$).
-Therefore, the domain does not include the non-smooth transition from the upper chromosphere to the TR at around 2.14 Mm in the Model C7.
-We include only the smooth (yet steep) variation above the transition, where pressure gradient is large.
+Using the \texttt{linear} method would have caused more significant errors in drift velocities and, eventually, in the total velocity.} 2.2 to 3.2 Mm and hydrogen and helium (no He$^{2+}$).
+Therefore, the domain does not include the non-smooth transition from the upper chromosphere to the TR at around 2.14 Mm in model C7.
+We included only the smooth (yet steep) variation above the transition, where the pressure gradient is large.